 Harvard Medical School Office of Diversity, Inclusion, and Community Partnership

-- Harvard Affiliated Residency Programs Showcase: An extension of the VCP program, the Harvard Affiliated Residency Programs Showcase provides provided URM medical students in their 3rd or 4th year from the New England region as well as other states with an opportunity to meet and network with Harvard affiliated residency program training directors, attending physicians, fellows and residents.
-The BCRP is always in attendance and it is a great way to chat with our current trainees and faculty!
+- Harvard Affiliated Residency Programs Showcase: An extension of the VCP program, the Harvard Affiliated Residency Programs Showcase provides provided UIM medical students in their 3rd or 4th year from the New England region as well as other states with an opportunity to meet and network with Harvard affiliated residency program training directors, attending physicians, fellows and residents.
+The BCRP is always in attendance, and it is a great way to chat with our current trainees and faculty!
 To find out more, visit their website.

 Boston Medical Center Office of Minority Physician Recruitment